Constitutional crisis in Ukraine in 2020: Constitutional crisis

-2020
+October 2020

-The 27 October ruling of the Constitutional Court of Ukraine ruled invalidated much of Ukraine's 2014 anti-corruption reform as unconstitutional.
-Following the decision, President Volodymyr Zelenskyy warned that if parliament did not restore these anti-corruption laws, foreign aid, loans and a visa-free travel to the European Union were at risk.
-Governor Kyrylo Shevchenko of the National Bank of Ukraine reported that Ukraine will not receive the scheduled $700 million IMF load before the end of 2020 because of the issue.
-IMF assessment teams had not visited Ukraine for eight months, which is necessary for further IMF loan tranches to be released.
-The European Union (EU) issued a statement that the court's decision called "into question a number of international commitments which Ukraine assumed in relation to its international partners, including the EU."
+Decision No. 13-r/2020 of 27 October 2020 ruling of the Constitutional Court of Ukraine ruled invalidated much of Ukraine's 2014 anti-corruption reform as unconstitutional.
+The Court thereby reversed prior precedent, and threw constitutional law in Ukraine into chaos.
+It was regarded as a blow to anti-corruption reform in Ukraine.
+The CCU justices were split 11–4 in favour of the decision, with Justices Holovaty, Lemak, Kolisnyk, and Pervomayskyi dissenting, and arguing that the majority opinion lacked a proper justification.

 On 29 October, President Zelenskyy submitted to the Ukrainian parliament a draft law, offering an early termination of powers of the Constitutional Court's entire composition.
 Lawmakers rejected this bill, including several members of Zelenskyy's ruling Servant of the People political party.
 Some accused him of a power grab.
 On 27 January 2021 Zelenskyy withdrew the bill.

+November 2020

+Following the decision, President Volodymyr Zelenskyy warned that if parliament did not restore these anti-corruption laws, foreign aid, loans and a visa-free travel to the European Union would be at risk.
+Governor Kyrylo Shevchenko of the National Bank of Ukraine reported that Ukraine would not receive the scheduled $700 million IMF load before the end of 2020 because of the issue.
+IMF assessment teams had not visited Ukraine for eight months, which was necessary for further IMF loan tranches to be released.
+The European Union (EU) issued a statement that the court's decision called "into question a number of international commitments which Ukraine assumed in relation to its international partners, including the EU."

+December 2020

 On 4 December 2020, the Ukrainian parliament restored anti-corruption legislation shut down by the court decision, when it reauthorized criminal penalties for officials who provide false information about their incomes.

 In December 2020, the Constitutional Court of Ukraine was unable to carry out its usual functions because of some justices boycotting the court.
 On 29 December 2020 President Zelenskyy suspended the courts chairperson Oleksandr Tupytskyi for two months in an effort to end the crisis.
 The following day the Constitutional Court stated it considered the President's decree "legally insignificant" and they did not plan to implement it.
 The Prosecutor General's office had also asked President Zelenskyy to suspend Tupytskyi for two months after he failed to show up for police questioning.
 Tupytskyi is under investigation of alleged attempts to influence a witness through bribery and providing false testimony three times in a case against a company that produces transport equipment in 2018 and 2019, when he served as deputy chairman of the Constitutional Court.